 If you enjoy shopping for bargains on your Oahu vacation, you’ll love the Aloha Stadium Swap Meet.
-You’ll find Aloha (Hawaiian print) shirts and dresses for all ages, T-shirts, fridge magnets, jewelry and hats, etc.
+You’ll find Aloha (Hawaiian print) shirts and dresses for all ages, T-shirts, fridge magnets, jewelry, hats, art, antiques, etc.

 Most of the prices are really inexpensive.
-For example, look at the following photo – seven T-shirts for $20!
+For example, look at the following photo, where we saw seven T-shirts for $20!

 Most of the cheaper trinkets aren’t made in Hawaii, but you can find some products that are made in Hawaii – such as ukuleles, soaps and wood carvings